-How To Detect Symtoms Of Hard Drive Failure
+How to Detect Hard Drive Failure

 Your hard drive is the heart of your computer.
 It’s where the operating system, important programs, data files, music, and digital photographs “live,” making them quickly accessible for personal or business use.